Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 The pretrained model will be provided as part of this baseline.
 It has been trained over 100 hour subset (train-clean-100) of LibriTTS dataset.
 Following configs are needed:

-  1. Open `local/vc/am/init.sh` and change the variables `TEMP_CURRENNT_PROJECT_PYTOOLS_PATH` and `TEMP_CURRENNT_PROJECT_CURRENNT_PATH` to appropriate paths based on above installation.
+  1. Open `baseline/path.sh` and change the variables `CURRENT_PUBLIC` and `CURRENNT_SCRIPTS` to directory where you cloned [CURRENNT base code](https://github.com/nii-yamagishilab/project-CURRENNT-public) and [AM and NSF scripts](https://github.com/nii-yamagishilab/project-CURRENNT-scripts) respectively.
-  2. Open `local/vc/am/01_gen.sh` and change `proj_dir` to the directory where `project-DAR-continuous` is present in your installation.
-Possibly also change `TEMP_ACOUSTIC_MODEL_DIRECTORY` here to the place where your pretrained AM is stored.
-This directory must contain `trained_network.jsn` which will have parameters for your pretrained acoustic model.
-This model will be provided during the challenge.

 ### Neural source-filter model for voice conversion